 Heidiland is a region of Eastern Switzerland packed with high mountains, clear lakes, diverse nature, and original postcard-worthy villages.
 A total of 32 communities in an area of 24 square miles.
 It’s also home to Heidi Village, the original site of the world-famous Heidi story.
-A short-day trip from the Bavarian region of Germany, Austria, or Switzerland, this is a must for anyone familiar with Heidi’s story or those looking to experience dramatic Swiss scenery.
+A short-day trip from the Bavarian region of Germany, Austria, or Switzerland is a must for anyone familiar with Heidi’s story or those looking to experience dramatic Swiss scenery.

 We stumbled across Heidiland while searching for day trips from Germany to Switzerland, and it was a brilliant choice.
 Not only did we get to experience Heidi Village, but we also got to explore Bad Ragaz, which is a picture-perfect spa town – a bonus we did not expect.
 To top off the experience, we ate in Vaduz, the capital of Liechtenstein, another country that is literally across the river.

 The region of Heidiland inspired Johanna Spyri’s “Heidi,” one of the best-selling Swiss books and by far one of the best-known pieces of Swiss literature.
 Although Heidi is fiction, the Heidiland area inspired Spyri, and it’s what she envisioned for Heidi’s home.
 Spyri even used a few real names of places in the area in the book.

 At the age of five, little orphan Heidi is sent to live with her grandfather in the Alps.
 Everyone in the village is afraid of him, but Heidi is fascinated by his long beard and bushy grey eyebrows.
 She loves her life in the mountains, playing in the sunshine, and growing up amongst the goats and birds.
 But one terrible day, Heidi is collected by her aunt and is made to live with a new family in town.
 Heidi can’t bear to be away from her grandfather; can she find a way back up the mountain, where she belongs?